panasun/100x-stock-screener/README.md

 3.  **Return on Equity (ROE):** ROE and ROIC should be greater than 30%.
 4.  **Revenue Growth:** The company should have a revenue growth rate of more than 10% at least 3 years.
 5.  **Profitability Preference:** Preference will be given to profitable companies.
 If a company is not profitable, it should still pass the Rule of 40 or have a significant portion of recurring revenue.
-6.  **Management/Direct Stock Ownership:** Management or direct ownership of company stock should be valued at more than $100 million.
+6.  **Management/Director Stock Ownership:** Management or director ownership of company stock should be valued at more than $100 million.
 7.  **Sustained Revenue Growth:** The company should demonstrate a pattern of continued revenue growth.
 8.  **Valuation:** Before buying stock, it is essential to verify whether the valuation is overvalued or undervalued.
 This can be checked using tools suchas Gurufocus and SimplyWall.st
 9.  **Free Cash Flow Margin:** Free cash flow margin should be greater than 20%